 Twice Baked Potato Recipe

 After having these Twice Baked Potatoes, you'll never want regular baked potatoes again!
-These super easy Twice Baked Potatoes are loaded with sour cream, cheese, bacon, and seasonings!
-For being such a delicious side, they are SO easy!
+These super easy potatoes are loaded with sour cream, cheese, bacon, and seasonings!
+For being such a delicious side, they are SO simple!

 - 6-8 potatoes Russet

 - 3 tbsp vegetable oil

 - 1 tbsp grated parmesan cheese